Snowflake Cost Optimization for Growing Teams

 Snowflake cost optimization gets harder once multiple teams share the platform and warehouse ownership becomes diffuse.
 The problem shifts from isolated query tuning to broader governance around warehouse sizing, scheduling, concurrency, and who is allowed to create persistent spend.

-Teams that need a more specific workload strategy should also review Snowflake Warehouse Sizing Strategies.
+Teams that need a more specific workload strategy should also review Snowflake Warehouse Sizing Strategies, Snowflake Cost Optimization Checklist, and Best Snowflake Cost Optimization Tools for Platform Teams.
 If the platform decision itself is still open, compare Snowflake vs Databricks for Platform Teams.

 Controls that usually matter most